sonatype-nexus-community/nexus-repository-conan/README.md

 ## The Fine Print

-Starting from version 3.22 the JFrog Conan plugin is supported by Sonatype, but still is a contribution of ours to the open source community (read: you!).
+Starting from version 3.22 the Conan plugin is supported by Sonatype, but still is a contribution of ours to the open source community (read: you!).

 Remember:

 * Use this contribution at the risk tolerance that you have
-* Do NOT file Sonatype support tickets related to JFrog Conan support
+* Do NOT file Sonatype support tickets related to Conan support
 * DO file issues here on GitHub, so that the community can pitch in

 Phew, that was easier than I thought.
 Last but not least of all: